pandas-dev/pandas/doc/source/contributing_docstring.rst

 think about what can be useful for the users reading the documentation, especially the less experienced ones.

-When relating to other methods (mainly `numpy`), use the name of the module first (not an alias like `np`).
+When relating to other libraries (mainly `numpy`), use the name of the module first (not an alias like `np`).
 If the function is in a module which is not the main one, like `scipy.sparse`, list the full module (e.g.
 `scipy.sparse.coo_matrix`).